-EMS has appointed Bishop Fleming as its external auditors to carry out an independent external audit of the school financial records and procedures; to certify whether their annual accounts present a true and fair view of the Trust's financial performance and position.
-These External Auditors with the support of the School Business Manager and Finance Officer will produce the annual Financial Accounts formatted in line with the ESFA's Accounts Direction.
+EMS has appointed Bishop Fleming as its external auditor to carry out the annual statutory audit of the school financial statements and records; to certify whether the annual accounts present a true and fair view of the Trust's financial performance and position.
+The external auditor with the support of the School Business Manager and Finance Officer will produce the annual Financial Accounts formatted in line with the ESFA's Accounts Direction.
 The Accounting Officer must inform the Board of instances of irregularity, or impropriety, or non-compliance with the funding agreement or handbook.